boulethao/Sorting-and-Searching/README.md

 <img src="./quicksort/images/quicksort-bigO-worstcase.png"
 alt="Quick sort worst case analysis" width="70%" height="70%" border="10" /></a>

-<small>__N.B. in the arithmetic series, we are substracting "1" because we are not partitioning when input has only one
+*N.B. in the arithmetic series, we are substracting "1" because we are not partitioning when input has only one element.*
-element.__</small>

 ##### 2. Average case: O(n log(n))